Coworking

 It’s the combination of regulars, familiar faces and new people to meet, and the opportunities for interaction — and privacy — provided by the space.

-It’s good to see friendly faces, people who know you and your business and are supportive, encouraging and engaged with your progress.
-But you may also see new people: day pass holders, visitors and guests, all with different skills and experiences to share.
+It’s good to see friendly faces, people you know who are friendly and supportive.
+But you may also see new people: day pass holders, visitors, and guests, all with different skills and experiences to share.

 Spaces Designed to Serve Your Needs